Fexofenadine

-Fexofenadine, sold under the brand name Allegra among others, is an antihistamine pharmaceutical drug used in the treatment of allergy symptoms, such as hay fever and urticaria.
+Fexofenadine, sold under the brand name Allegra among others, is an antihistamine medication used in the treatment of allergy symptoms such as allergic rhinitis and urticaria.

 Therapeutically, fexofenadine is a selective peripheral H1 blocker.
 It is classified as a second-generation antihistamine because it is less able to pass the blood–brain barrier and cause sedation, compared to first-generation antihistamines.

 It was patented in 1979 and came into medical use in 1996.
-It is on the World Health Organization's List of Essential Medicines.
+Fexofenadine is a therapeutic alternative on the World Health Organization's List of Essential Medicines.
 Fexofenadine has been manufactured in generic form since 2011.
-In 2020, it was the 255th most commonly prescribed medication in the United States, with more than 1 million prescriptions.
+In 2023, it was the 219th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Medical uses

-Fexofenadine is used for relief from physical symptoms associated with seasonal allergic rhinitis and for treatment of chronic urticaria.
+Fexofenadine is used for relief from physical symptoms associated with seasonal allergic rhinitis and for treatment of hives, including chronic urticaria.
 It does not cure, but rather prevents the aggravation of allergic rhinitis and chronic idiopathic urticaria, and reduces the severity of the symptoms associated with those conditions, providing relief from repeated sneezing, runny nose, itchy eyes or skin, and general body fatigue.
-In a 2018 review, fexofenadine, along with levocetirizine, desloratadine, and cetirizine, was cited to be a safe to use for individuals with inherited long QT syndrome.
+In a 2018 review, fexofenadine, along with levocetirizine, desloratadine, and cetirizine, was cited to be a safe drug to use for individuals with inherited long QT syndrome.